Loading...

 Problem (6): Suppose you are standing by a railway.
 You record the train whistle at $554\,\rm Hz$ when the train is approaching you, and $356\,\rm Hz$ when the train is moving away from you.
 How fast does the train move?
 (Take the speed of sound in air to be $v=340\,\rm m/s$).

-Solution: This is a slightly more difficult Doppler effect problem since you should apply twice the Doppler effect formula.
+Solution: This is a slightly more challenging Doppler effect problem because we need to apply the Doppler effect formula twice.
 The problem is depicted in the following figure.
-The person (receiver or listener) is at rest, $v_O=0$, and the train is approaching and receding from the person at different frequencies.
+The person (receiver or listener) is at rest, $v_O=0$, while a train approaches and receives him/her at different frequencies.

 An observer at rest and source is approaching and receding.

-Solution: The whole problem is illustrated in the following figure.
+Solution: The entire problem is illustrated in the following figure.

 Problem (8): Suppose you hold a tuning fork vibrating at $245\,\rm Hz$ and are moving toward a wall with a constant speed of $6\,\rm m/s$.
 What frequency do you hear when the wave is reflected backward?

-Solution: This problem is made up of two parts.
-Part $1$ is when you are approaching the wall.
-In this case, you are the source (emitter), and the wall is the receiver (observer).
+Part 1: Approaching the Wall: You, as the source (emitter), are approaching the wall, which acts as the receiver (observer).
 The vector pointing from the source to the observer is toward the right as shown in the figure below.

 Beat frequency in echo sound waves in the Doppler effect problem